ccamel/awesome-ccamel/README.md

 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
-- [matteobruni/tsparticles](https://github.com/matteobruni/tsparticles) - tsParticles - Easily create highly customizable particles, confetti and fireworks animations and use them as animated backgrounds for your website.
+- [matteobruni/tsparticles](https://github.com/matteobruni/tsparticles) - tsParticles - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
 Ready to use components available for React.js, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, Inferno, Solid, Riot and Web Components.
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [mobxjs/mobx](https://github.com/mobxjs/mobx) - Simple, scalable state management.
 - [mobxjs/mobx-react-lite](https://github.com/mobxjs/mobx-react-lite) - Lightweight React bindings for MobX based on React 16.8 and Hooks